open/close all folders

 - In the first movie he thinks that Harry's plan to try to rob the McCallister's house even with Kevin inside is not a good idea.
 Given what happens next to him and Harry he surely was right.

-- Also in the first movie, when Harry says the McCallister's house is "the one", Marv says there could be toys worth stealing inside.
+- In the first movie, when Harry says the McCallister's house is "the one", Marv says there could be toys worth stealing inside.
 Some toys can be valuable collector's items.

 - Greedy Jew:... well, he is a thief.

 - Informed Judaism: He has a few lines that likely come from how Daniel Stern, who is Jewish himself, improvised a lot of Marv's lines and antics.

 - "Merry Christmas, Harry."
 "Happy Hannukah, Marv."note

 - In the second movie, he threatens Kevin by saying "American don't fly to the Promised Land, little buddy".